About

 An Active Perception Game for Robust Autonomous Exploration

-Algorithmic Game Theory; Information-theoretic Exploration
+Algorithmic Game Theory; Information Theory; Performance Guarantee

 Siming He, Yuezhan Tao, Igor Spasojevic, Vijay Kumar, Pratik Chaudhari

-Arxiv Video
+Arxiv Code Video

 Active Perception using Neural Radiance Fields

-Information-theoretic Exploration; Semantic NeRF
+Information Theory; Semantic NeRF

 Siming He, Christopher D. Hsu*, Dexter Ong*, Yifei Simon Shao, Pratik Chaudhari